 Currently, I am recovering from a worst possible scenario – sesamoid bone necrosis or sesamoid AVN in my right foot.
 I also suffer from high Uric Acid, which is compounding the problem.

 Let me give a brief about myself.
 I had a very active lifestyle which included running, badminton, trekking & biking.
-After one instance of long trekking in January 2014, I started feeling uncomfortable and soring pain in the front part of my right foot.
+After one instance of long trekking in January 2014, I started feeling uncomfortable owing to soring pain in my right foot below the great toe.

-As I did not want to take any chances, I immediately consulted an orthopedic doctor.
-The doctor ran some tests and said it is just some muscular pain and it will go away by soaking my leg regularly in warm water & Epsom salt.
-I took his advice and went back to my regular activities, though this time with some slight pain.
+As I did not want to take any chances, I immediately consulted an orthopedic.
+The doctor ran some tests and said it was just some muscular pain.
+A regular soak in warm water with Epsom salt would suffice was the suggestion.
+I took it and went back to my regular activities, though this time with slight pain.

 Finally, in March 2016, I started to experience heavy swelling in the foot.
-The doctors I met, proposed that there was only one solution left – surgery (to remove the sesamoid bone).
+The doctors I met, proposed that there was only one solution left – surgery (to remove something called as the ‘sesamoid bone’).